gamaliel-olano/ml-polynomial-solver/README.md

 Argparse was used with default values for the following variables: epoch, lr, size

 Make sure that data_train.csv and data_test.csv files are on the same folder as solver.py

+# update

+Added example.ipynb which shows how the code runs without using the argparse function.

+solver.py was also modified to fix the perceived errors